[−][src]Trait gio::SocketServiceExt

 close the listening sockets, and you can call

-again later to begin listening again.
+SocketServiceExt::start again later to begin listening again.
 To

-close the listening sockets, call SocketListenerExt::close
+close the listening sockets, call SocketListenerExt::close.
+(This

-will happen automatically when the SocketService
+will happen automatically when the SocketService is finalized.)

-This must be called before calling SocketListenerExt::close
+This must be called before calling SocketListenerExt::close as

 the socket service will start accepting connections immediately